 This page lists recent public interest reports which are outputs from current or past research projects.

-The most recent report from March 2017 is on the future of UK textiles and, from late 2016, there is also the Manchester Transformed report on the consequences of property led regeneration in Manchester.
+The most recent U.K report from March 2017 is on the reshoring of UK textiles and, from late 2016, there is also the Manchester Transformed report on the consequences of property led regeneration in Manchester.
+From Australia, in April 2017, we have Peter Fairbrother’s report on regional strategy for Gippsland after Brown Co.

 Coming Back?
 Capability and Precarity in UK Textiles and Apparel (March 2017) Julie Froud, Steven Hayes, Hua Wei and Karel Williams